 One big thing to watch out for is equal distribution of work.
 You want direct reports to be challenged and everyone to be moving forward.
 If you lean too heavily on your high-performers, they will burn out, and resentment will breed from both sides — those who feel they're being passed over for opportunities and those who feel they're being piled on.

 And use your motivating powers to help employees be excited about their work and not stress when they're passed over for certain projects.
 Explaining why you're delegating work the way you are, especially with special assignments, keeps an even keel and reminds people you're distributing work for a reason, not playing favorites or dumping work around.

 Knowledge is power

 The more you know about your management style and your employees, the better you'll be able to implement people management skills as a leader.
-These skills help managers pull the most from those underneath them, upping engagement and productivity.
-And wherever you are in your management journey, it's important to remember that people management skills can be learned, practiced, and mastered.
+These essential skills help managers pull the most from those underneath them, upping engagement and productivity and making for a more effective team.
+And wherever you are in your management journey, it's important to remember that like any skill set, people management skills can be learned, practiced, and mastered.